 Now, I do have the strength and weakness table up here.
 Just to kind of show you that probably the Dollar has gained some strength this week.
 Obviously, anything could happen to go into this week.
-Election usually creates high volatility, and we usually see some big swing moves.
+The election resulted in high volatility, and we also saw some big swing moves.

 We’ve got that Dollar strength in play, and looking at this from a technical perspective, I’d be expecting the price to head towards this 1.14 area.
 Now we know as well seasonally the Dollar typically does strengthen through an election year, and you know that’s what I’m also expecting a seasonal drop to EUR/USD.